microsoftarchive/Learn-LTI/DEPLOYMENT_GUIDE.md

 Follow these steps to deploy the Microsoft Learn LTI tool:

-# Steps from repository
+# Clone the repo
 * In the cloned repo, inside the deployment directory, execute the file **run.bat**.
 * run.bat bypasses signing requirements and runs Deploy.ps1 automatically.
 * You should now see the Microsoft Learn LTI Tool script popup.
 ![run.start.png](./images/run.start.png)

-# Steps from Script
+# Deploy to Azure Subscription using the script

 ## Login to Azure